 Gone are the days of wildly expensive international phone calls.
 A big part of WhatsApp’s popularity is that you can call anyone you like, wherever they are in the world, without paying a single fee.

 In fact, if you take a look at their mission statement, it reads: “Behind every product decision is our desire to let people communicate anywhere in the world without barriers.”
-As usual, all you need is the recipient’s phone number, and you’re good to go!
+As usual, all you need is the recipient’s phone number, and you can contact them on Whatsapp messenger.

 Here at Ding we believe in communication without limitations.
 As popular as WhatsApp is, it hinges on the network connection of both the sender and the recipient, and on-demand access to mobile data.

 With our service, customers can send mobile top-up at the click of a button and add more data to a loved ones mobile.
 In fact, every second of the day someone somewhere sends a top-up with Ding.